 In this article, we explore how to improve frontline employee engagement and some helpful KPIs that can be used to measure employee engagement.

 Traditionally, employee communication methods such as email have proved impractical for frontline employees who have limited access to laptops or desktops; paper newsletters often go unread and physical notice boards on site are not updated frequently.

 One effective way to overcome this is to provide employees with direct access to information via their mobile devices.

 Using mobile devices as an employee communication tool means that employees receive relevant information directly to their phones.
 Management teams also have an overview of what tasks have been completed, and in the case of an emergency or where critical communication needs to go out to employees, immediate action can be taken.

 Digitising organisational processes is not just about communication and the sharing of information.
 Essential HR functions that were previously paper-based, such as payslips and leave processing, as well as vital health and safety measures like COVID-19 screenings, can now be automated, making them far more efficient and easy to track.

 Digitisation also enables companies to track the engagement levels of their workforce.
-Using essential employee engagement KPIs, organisations have a quantifiable means to improve efficiency, productivity, and reduce operational drag due to high safety incidents, poor quality outputs, employee turnover, or high levels of absenteeism.
+Using essential employee engagement KPIs, organisations have a quantifiable means to improve operational efficiency, employee productivity, and reduce operational drag due to high safety incidents, poor quality outputs, employee turnover, or high levels of absenteeism.